xybytes/xybytes.github.io/_posts/2024-11-05-Azure-Application-Proxy-Hijacking.markdown

 </RegistrationResult>
 ```

-The response from the server contains a certificate, which is then securely stored on the machine.
-This certificate plays a pivotal role in the authentication process of the connector, as the Azure Application Proxy utilizes client-side certificates for mutual authentication.
-It is crucial for authenticating the connector endpoint and is stored within the Windows registry, specifically under `HKEY_LOCAL_MACHINE`.
-To successfully intercept traffic using Burp Suite, it's mandatory to import the `server01` application proxy certificate into the TLS client certificate section of Burp Suite.
-Failing to do so means requests will not be authenticated, invariably leading to an HTTP 403 forbidden response.
+The server's response is a certificate that is cached safely on the machine.
+The certificate plays an important role in the authentication of the connector because the Azure Application Proxy relies on mutual authentication using client-side certificates.
+It is essential for the authentication of the connector endpoint and is saved in the Windows registry, particularly under `HKEY_LOCAL_MACHINE`.
+In order to correctly intercept traffic using Burp Suite, one has to install the `server01` application proxy certificate in the TLS client certificate section in the software.
+If this is not done, requests will not be authenticated and will therefore always result in an HTTP 403 forbidden response.

 The connector initiates a request for a bootstrap to `https://<tenant-id>.pta.bootstrap.msappproxy.net/ConnectorBootstrap`.
 This request involves sending an XML document.
 Authentication occurs through the use of a certificate generated during the registration phase.
 Additionally, the computer name is included in the request sent to Azure AD.